 Once RDF is produced, it is crucial that contracts with off-takers are in place, to ensure a continual flow of RDF shipments from the facility.
-For contract year 9, Hills had an agreement in place with Remondis to take 25,000 tonnes of RDF.
+For contract year 10, Hills had an agreement in place with Remondis to take 25,000 tonnes of RDF, split between EfW facilities in Germany and Holland.
+A further ad hoc arrangement was in place with a UK facility, as a contingency to cover times when Remondis were unable to accept the volume required to be shipped.

-3.2.3 Evaluate the means of monitoring the Processing operations, including the amount of Acceptable Refuse actually processed, and the Redundant Residue left at the end
+3.2.3 Evaluate the means of monitoring the processing operations, including the amount of acceptable refuse actually processed, and the redundant residue left at the end

-Hills is certified to both the ISO 9001 and ISO 14001 standards which ensures we operate an extensive and fully auditable Quality and Environmental Management Systems.
+Hills is certified to both the ISO 9001 and ISO 14001 standard which ensures we operate an extensive and fully auditable Quality and Environmental Management Systems.
 Within these systems there are detailed procedures to ensure that the process is closely monitored.

 All MSW received and RDF exported from the facility is weighed by a fully serviced and calibrated weighbridge.
-The input and export tonnages (RDF, recyclate and redundant residue) are reported on a monthly basis.
+The input and export tonnages (RDF, recyclate and redundant residue) are reported monthly.